hannahxsong/PantryPal/DESIGN.md

 **AND Search** (default): This one was straightforward - I use the `complexSearch` endpoint with the `includeIngredients` parameter.
 This ensures all specified ingredients are in the recipe.

 **OR Search**: This was trickier.
 The Spoonacular API's `complexSearch` doesn't really support true OR searches well.
-I found a solution on Stack Overflow that suggested searching each ingredient individually and combining the results.
-So my OR search:
+I came up with a solution that suggested searching each ingredient individually and combining the results:
 1. Loops through each ingredient
 2. Searches for recipes containing that ingredient using `findByIngredients`
 3. Combines all results in a dictionary (using recipe ID as key to avoid duplicates)